Nicolás Massú: Davis Cup

 Massú began playing for Chile in Davis Cup matches in 1996.
 He played in the World Group, representing Chile in the years from 2005 to 2007 and again from 2009 to 2011.
 He ended his participation with a record of 29–17, including 17–4 on clay.

 In 2014, Massú took the position of captain of the Chile Davis Cup team, with former No. 1 Marcelo Ríos as coach.
 After five years since the start of his tenure as captain, the team achieved a comeback to the elite group of the competition and qualified for the 2019 Davis Cup Finals, eight years after its last participation.

 Maccabiah Games

 Massú is a veteran of the 2001 Maccabiah Games in Israel, the international Jewish Olympics.

 Coaching career

 Massú was the coach of Dominic Thiem, 2020 US Open Men's Singles Champion and winner of the 2019 Indian Wells Masters 1000 tournament.
 Massú played one doubles tournament in 2019, partnering Dominic's brother, Moritz Thiem.

-He is currently coaching Hubert Hurkacz since November 2024.
+He coached Hubert Hurkacz from November 2024 until April 2026.
+Since June 2026, he is coaching Francisco Cerúndolo.